Israeli police fatally shoot man at Jerusalem’s holiest site

 JERUSALEM (AP) — Israeli police shot and killed a man who they alleged tried to snatch an officer’s gun at an entrance to a Jerusalem holy site early Saturday, raising fears of further violence during a time of heightened tensions at the flashpoint compound.

+Later Saturday, the Israeli military said a Palestinian driver rammed his vehicle into a group of Israelis in the occupied West Bank.
+Israeli medics said three people were wounded, two seriously, and the alleged attacker was shot dead.

-Palestinian worshippers at the entrance to the site on Saturday morning had a different account, saying that police shot the man at least 10 times after he tried to prevent them from harassing a woman who was on her way to the holy compound.
+In Jerusalem’s police shooting, Palestinian worshippers at the entrance to the site on Saturday morning had a different account, saying that police shot the man at least 10 times after he tried to prevent them from harassing a woman who was on her way to the holy compound, home to Al-Aqsa Mosque in the heart of Jerusalem’s Old City — the third holiest shrine in Islam.
+The compound, revered by Jews as the Temple Mount, is also the most sacred site in Judaism.

 The police said the slain man was 26-year-old Mohammed Alasibi from Hura, a Bedouin Arab village in southern Israel.
 The village council called for a thorough investigation of his killing and a general strike Saturday in protest.

 Hours after the incident, the muddy stone alleyway leading to Al-Aqsa Mosque was still stained with blood.
-Israeli Arab politicians identified Alasibi as a physician who had recently passed his exams and earned his M.D. in Romania.
-They widely condemned his killing and demanded that Israeli police release security camera footage of the incident.
+Alasibi’s family said he was a physician who had recently passed his exams and earned his M.D. in Romania.
+He returned to his hometown a month ago, his cousin said, and was caring for his sick father as he worked to get certified in Israel.

-“He was killed in cold blood after finishing his prayers,” said prominent Arab lawmaker Ahmad Tibi.
-“As with previous crimes committed by the police, we are accustomed to many false narratives.”

-Police said they detained the man for questioning outside the sacred compound home to Al-Aqsa Mosque in the heart of Jerusalem’s Old City — the third holiest shrine in Islam.
-The compound, revered by Jews as the Temple Mount, is also the most sacred site in Judaism.
+“He is a polite, kind man from a family of doctors who was going to Al-Aqsa for spiritual reasons,” his cousin Fahad Alasibi said.
+“If you want us to believe that he tried to attack police, then show us the security footage.”

+A police spokesperson pushed back on Palestinian accounts, insisting there was no woman walking to the compound at midnight because the complex was closed to visitors under an agreement with an Islamic trust called the Waqf controlled by Jordan.

 The city’s contested compound has been a focus for clashes in the past, particularly in times of turmoil in Israel and the West Bank.
 This year, as violence surges in the occupied territory under the most right-wing government in Israeli history, fears of an escalation in Jerusalem have mounted with the start of the Islamic holy month of Ramadan.
 Israeli police have boosted their forces as tens of thousands of Muslim worshippers flock to Al-Aqsa Mosque for prayers.